How do you say PEACE in Italian?

 Non darsi pace

-To not come to terms with, to reconcile with, to accept
+Not to come to terms with, to reconcile with, to accept

-Literally: To not give oneself peace
+Literally: Not to give oneself peace

 Quest’afa non ci dà pace da tre settimane.